fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

-I start by just breaking the chain between two of the verbs (comment out the rest, or perhaps just leave the remaining bit as a dangling [but unreached] bit of syntax) and then check if the partial chain produces results in line with expectations |--| if not then the problem is somewhere above, otherwise the problem manifests itself somewhere further down the chain.
+I start by just breaking the chain between two of the verbs (comment out the rest, or perhaps just leave the remaining bit as a dangling [but unreached] bit of syntax) and then check if the partial chain produces results as expected
+|--| if not then the problem is somewhere above,
+if so the problem manifests itself somewhere further down the chain.
 Rinse and repeat, until the step producing unexpected results is found.